izakimotho/musicdb-dvt/README.md

 # DVT Assessment - Deezer Angular Application

+## App usage
+The instructions on how to run the solution is in the TASK_INSTRUCTIONS.md

 ### This is a boilerplate project for DVT Angular Assessment - Deezer Application.
 <br/>